VarunRaj7/SQL-Data-Modeling-PostgreSQL/README.md

 3. sql_queries.py - This python file contains the SQL queries for the creation, insertion and selection needs for the data modelling.
 These are imported in the other files to execute.
 4. test.ipynb - This Jupyter notebook is created to test the data inserted into the tables.
 5. etl.ipynd - This Jupyter notebook will discuss the process of ETL to insert the data tables.
-6. etl,py - This is the final python file that performs the ETL at one go.
+6. etl.py - This is the final python file that performs the ETL at one go.
+However, this will insert the record one after the other into the table.
+7. etlX.py - This is the python file that performs ETL, with bulk insertion of data using copy_from() function in psycopg2.

 #### About Data